neilkatin/lahcert-activation-process/source/activation.rst

 .. glossary::

    ARK
-      a CERT term for a storage shed with emergency supplies.
-The LAH ARK is at foothill college parking lot 7.
+      A storage shed with CERT emergency supplies.
+The LAH ARK is at Foothill college parking lot 7.

    CERT
       Community Emergency Response Team